steampixel/simplePHPRouter/README.md

 ## Use arrow functions
 Since PHP 7.4 you can also use arrow functions to output your content.
 So you can easily use variables from outside and you can write shorter code.
 Please be aware that an Arrow function must always return a value.
-Therefore you cannot use `echo` here.
+Therefore you cannot use `echo` directly in here.
 You can find an example in index.php.
 However, this is deactivated, as it only works from PHP 7.4.

 ```php